-Both Biden and Fauci had a quick recovery, but both men also suffered a rebound infection days afterward.
+When President Joe Biden and his chief COVID-19 advisor, Anthony Fauci, took Paxlovid last winter, they both had a quick recovery.
+But they also suffered rebound infections days afterward.
 Biden reported a mild cough the second time, while Fauci said his second bout was worse than the first.

 It’s likely that the infection re-emerges in older patients because the virus burrowed into tissues, where the anti-viral could not easily penetrate, says Jon Albrecht, RPh, MHA, BCNSP, FASHP, vice president of Pharmacy Services for Methodist Health System.